Information for Accepted EOP Students

 What you need to know to make your time fun and productive.

-Our goal is to see 100% of our Summer Institute participants succeed and join us in the fall.
-To support that goal we hire student tutor-counselors to provide tutoring and residential support.
-We also hire post-graduate Program Coordinator(s) to provide oversight in the residence halls, during tutoring and on nights/weekends.
-Finally, we employ some of SUNY Plattsburgh's best campus faculty to instruct summer courses.
-Participants will also meet their assigned EOP Counselor.
+Our goal is to see 100% of our summer institute participants succeed and join us in the fall.
+To support that goal, we hire student tutor-counselors to provide tutoring and personal/social support.
+We also hire a post-graduate program coordinator to provide oversight of the program, its participants and student staff, during tutoring, in class, and during programming.
+Participants will also meet their assigned EOP counselor.
 This is a web of support that can help any motivated student to succeed!

-Individual and group tutoring is available in all subjects.
-Tutoring hours are completed after required classes and in the late afternoon/evening in our designated classrooms and computer labs.
+Individual and group tutoring is available in both subjects.
+Tutoring hours are completed after class and in the evenings in our designated tutoring spaces.
+Tutorial services will be provided by our summer institute student staff.
+All tutor-counselors have successfully completed college-level math and English, know and understand the content, and are best suited to provide assistance, when necessary.
 All program participants are required to engage in tutoring as it is an essential component of academic success.
 Summer tutoring will familiarize participants with similar services offered during the academic year in the EOP office and the Claude J. Clark Learning Center.

 Academic Advisement Services

-All Summer Institute participants will be assigned to an EOP counselor who will continue to serve as a resource during the academic year.
-EOP counselors assist students with a variety of issues and concerns, and will meet with all Institute participants at least once during the summer.
+All summer institute participants will be assigned to an EOP counselor who will continue to serve as a resource during the academic year.
+EOP counselors assist students with a variety of issues and concerns and will meet with all institute participants at least twice during the summer.

-Opportunities to participate in a variety of social and recreational activities are provided throughout the summer.
+Opportunities to participate in a variety of social activities are provided throughout the summer.
 These activities are designed to:

 - Foster personal growth